Skip to main content

 Within the Polish school system, which is based on the 8-year primary school, the stage of lower secondary education is not formally distinguished; the 8-year primary school covers two levels: ISCED 1 (primary education) and ISCED 2 (lower secondary education).
 Education in the primary school ends with the eighth-grader exam

 • 3-year stage I sectoral vocational schools (szkoła branżowa I stopnia), where pupils finishing the school receive a diploma upon passing vocational exams.
-They can continue education either in a stage II sectoral vocational school training for an occupation which embraces a qualification common to the occupation for which pupils are trained in stage I and stage II schools, or in a general upper secondary school for adults, starting in Grade II.
+They can continue education either in a stage II sectoral vocational school or in a general upper secondary school for adults, starting in Grade II.
+A stage II sectoral vocational school trains for an occupation that embraces a qualification common to the occupation for which pupils are trained in stage I and stage II schools.

 • 4-year general secondary schools (liceum ogólnokształcące), where pupils who have finished the school can take the maturity exam leading to a maturity certificate.

-• 2-year stage II sectoral vocational schools (szkoła branżowa II stopnia), where learners can obtain a Technician diploma upon passing a vocational exam; the diploma confers vocational qualifications for an occupation which embraces a qualification common to the occupation for which pupils / students are trained in stage I and stage II schools.
-Learners can also obtain a maturity certificate upon passing the maturity exam.
+• 2-year stage II sectoral vocational schools (szkoła branżowa II stopnia), where pupils / learners can obtain a Technician diploma upon passing a vocational exam; the diploma confers vocational qualifications for an occupation that embraces a qualification common to the occupation for which pupils / learners are trained in stage I and stage II schools.
+Pupils / learners can also obtain a maturity certificate upon passing the maturity exam.

-• 3-year special schools preparing for employment which take pupils with a moderate or severe intellectual disability and pupils with multiple disabilities, and award a diploma confirming preparation for employment (see also Educational Support and Guidance).
+• 3-year special schools preparing for employment (szkoły specjalne przysposabiające do pracy) which take pupils with a moderate or severe intellectual disability and pupils with multiple disabilities, and award a diploma confirming preparation for employment (see also Educational Support and Guidance).

 Post-secondary schools (providing post-secondary non-tertiary education)

-• Post-secondary schools (szkoła policealna) for learners who have completed upper secondary education in the pre-reform system (or secondary education in the post-reform system), which offer vocational programmes lasting from 1 to 2.5 years and award diplomas to those who have passed vocational exams.
+• Post-secondary schools (szkoła policealna) for learners who have finished an upper secondary school, which offer vocational programmes lasting for 1 to 2.5 years and award a diploma to those who have passed vocational exams.

 Art schools